Radiation Therapy Side Effects: Hair Loss

 How will radiation therapy affect my hair?

-Hair loss may be temporary or permanent, depending on the amount of radiation received and other treatments you may be receiving, such as chemotherapy.
-If your hair loss is temporary, it will probably re-grow about 3 to 6 months after your treatment is complete.
-You may notice that the re-growth of hair is thinner or a different texture.
+Hair loss may be temporary or permanent, depending on the amount of radiation received and other treatments you may be having, such as chemotherapy.
+If your hair loss is temporary, it will probably regrow about three to six months after your treatment is complete.
+You may notice that the regrowth of hair is thinner or a different texture.